Shocking footage shows fight between unruly passengers, police at Miami airport - NewsBreak

 MIAMI ( NewsNation Now ) — At least two people were arrested after a brawl broke out between passengers and police at the Miami International Airport Monday night.

 The shocking fight, which was caught on camera, happened in the middle of terminal H around 6:30 p.m. local time.
 Eyewitnesses told NewsNation that a passenger’s flight got delayed 12 hours before it was then canceled.
 The passenger then got upset, taking the keys to an airport golf cart and refusing to give them back to an airport employee.
-Then chaos broke out as the passenger began arguing with police.Indiana State Police confirms 1 dead in plane crash in Monroe County
+Then chaos broke out as the passenger began arguing with police.Omicron and delta could break the hospital system, former US surgeon general says

 In the footage, an officer held a passenger in a headlock as more officers arrived to control the crowd and bystanders gathered around the scene.
 In the midst of the turmoil, it appears a police officer pulls out what appears to be a gun.